ORANGE COUNTY BICYCLE ACCIDENT LAWYER

 Proving Your Bicycle Accident Claim

 Although many bicycle accident claims involve a negligent party, identifying and proving acts of negligence can present challenges.
-At Garcia & Phan, we are diligent about thoroughly investigating our bicycle accident cases because we need to prove to an insurer that our client deserves the compensation for which we are asking – or to prove to a jury that our client was not at fault.
+At Garcia & Phan, our bicycle accident lawyer are diligent about thoroughly investigating our bicycle accident cases because we need to prove to an insurer that our client deserves the compensation for which we are asking – or to prove to a jury that our client was not at fault.

 Many forms of negligence can lead to bicycle accidents, and some of our cases have involved: